Remote Proposal Submission (RPS) Software Installation Guide

 - Create an account on the machine in which you intend to use RPS.
 Make sure

 it satisfies the above criteria!
-The account name should be "rps" to be
+The instructions below assume the

 - Retrieve the archive "rps-package.tar.gz" (see Downloading the RPS Software) and place it in the